reactive-firewall/multicast/docs/Testing.md

 #### The Test Runner

 The test runner is an often obscure part of the Multicast project testing process, albeit an important part.
-In, general a test runner is exactly what it sounds like, the component responsible for running the various tests during the act of testing.
+In general, a test runner is what it sounds like; the component responsible for running the various tests during the act of testing.

 > [!IMPORTANT]